nothke/UnityDOTSGotchas/README.md

 You should now have a visible object in game!

-## Destroying Entites from within a job
+## Creating or destroying Entites from within a JobComponentSystem

-Since entities can only be created on the main thread, their destruction must be deferred until the job completes.
-You can issue a command to destroy an entity using EntityCommandBuffer.
+Since entities can only be created/destroyed on the main thread, their construction/destruction must be deferred until the job completes.
+You can issue a command to destroy an entity using an EntityCommandBuffer.
 The EntityCommandBuffer can be obtained from one of the EntityCommandBufferSystems (start typing EntityCommandBufferSystems, and you will get a bunch).
 You can obtain the system from World in OnCreateManager.

 ```
 EndSimulationEntityCommandBufferSystem commandBufferSystem;